 - 1. Request.
-Council motion or request from the Mayor's office or department to evaluate the proposed re-use of a City property for economic development or other purposes. - 2.
+Council motions regarding the proposed re-use of a City property for economic development or other purposes are transmitted to AMSP for evaluation. - 2.
 Evaluation.
-AMSP, in consultation with EWDD, the General Services Department (GSD), the Council office, the Mayor's office, and the affected departments, evaluates properties for economic development potential, considering current and potential future uses.
+AMSP, in consultation with EWDD, the Office of the Chief Legislative Analyst (CLA), the General Services Department (GSD), the Council office, the Mayor's office, and the affected departments, evaluates properties for economic development potential, considering current and potential future uses.
 On an as-needed basis, AMSP can draw on third-party consultant expertise to validate assumptions and assist in feasibility analysis.
 AMSP's evaluation of properties will be guided by industry best management practices and the portfolio optimization framework provided by the PA Consulting Asset Management Study described in greater detail in this report's Background.
 AMSP recommendations to MFC will be supported by documented findings.
-Factors for evaluation of any property for potential re-use include, but are not limited to; - · Municipal uses currently operating on site - Whether uses are necessary at this location, or can be relocated - Viable opportunities for relocation or co-location with other City uses - Whether the existing facility meets the needs of the City and community - Condition of existing facility - Opportunities to co-locate municipal uses with private uses - Marketability of property for private development - Comparable land values and likely development product types for private development - Utilization of property (available Floor Area Ratio) - · Adjacent properties with development potential or plans - Availability of other funding sources for improvements - Potential for re-use to support City sector-based or community-based economic development goals - Opportunity for transit-oriented development (TOD) - 3.
+Factors for evaluation of any property for potential re-use include, but are not limited to; - Municipal uses currently operating on site - Whether uses are necessary at this location, or can be relocated - Viable opportunities for relocation or co-location with other City uses - Whether the existing facility meets the needs of the City and community - Condition of existing facility - Opportunities to co-locate municipal uses with private uses - Marketability of property for private development - Comparable land values and likely development product types for private development - Utilization of property (available Floor Area Ratio) - · Adjacent properties with development potential or plans - · Availability of other funding sources for improvements - Potential for re-use to support City sector-based or community-based economic development goals - Opportunity for transit-oriented development (TOD) - 3.
 Committee and Council Determination.
-Municipal Facilities Committee (MFC), composed of representatives from the CAO, the Chief Legislative Analyst, the Office of the Mayor, and, upon adoption of the current recommendations, EWDD, reviews AMSP recommendations and makes a determination based on consideration of factors regarding current uses on the property and future opportunities for development.
-MFC's recommended actions are forwarded to Council and Mayor for consideration.

-- 4. Designated uses.
+MFC, composed of representatives from the CAO, the CLA, the Office of the Mayor, and, upon adoption of the current recommendations, EWDD, reviews AMSP recommendations and makes a determination based on consideration of factors regarding current uses on the property and future opportunities for development.
+MFC's recommended actions are forwarded to Council for consideration. - 4.
+Designated uses.
 Designated future uses could include continued use and investment in the property for City purposes, a traditional surplus procedure leading to auction or direct sale, a lease by a qualified non-profit entity, proposed joint-use of the property with both City and private uses, and sale or lease of the property for economic development.
-In addition, a number of properties owned by CRA/LA may be optioned for purchase by the City and designated as Future Development properties, for Council consideration under separate cover (C. F. #14-0425). - 5.
-Implementation.
+In addition, a number of properties owned by CRA/LA may be optioned for purchase by the City and designated as Future Development properties, for Council consideration under separate cover (C. F. #14-0425).

+5. Implementation.
 Based on the nature of the proposed re-use of the property, MFC recommendations will assign project management and oversight roles to appropriate City departments or entities for implementation.
-Assigned departments will return to MFC and Council for approvals, with the concurrence of the Mayor, for investment in or conveyance of property.
+Assigned departments will return to MFC and Council for approvals, subject to the approval of the Mayor, as appropriate, for investment in or conveyance of property.